The Ultimate Fighter: Live: The Ultimate Fighter 15 Finale

 The Ultimate Fighter: Live Finale (also known as The Ultimate Fighter 15 Finale) was a mixed martial arts event to be held by the Ultimate Fighting Championship.
 It took place on June 1, 2012 at the Palms Casino Resort in Las Vegas, Nevada.

 Background

 Featured were the finalists from The Ultimate Fighter: Live – Team Cruz vs Team Faber in the Lightweight division.

 A rematch between Ian McCall and Demetrious Johnson for the first round of the tournament to crown the first UFC Flyweight Champion was initially reported for this event.
 However, it was rescheduled for UFC on FX: Johnson vs. McCall.

 Byron Bloodworth was scheduled to face John Albert at the event.
-However, Bloodworth was forced out of the bout and replaced by promotional newcomer Érik Pérez.
+However, Bloodworth was forced out of the bout and replaced by promotional newcomer Erik Pérez.

 Bonuses

 The following fighters received $40,000 bonuses.